-Founded in 1573, Queen Elizabeth’s is a leading Selective School for Boys aged 11 to 18 with some 1200 on roll and a Sixth Form of over 300.
+Founded in 1573, Queen Elizabeth’s is a leading Selective School for Boys aged 11 to 18 with some 1290 on roll and a Sixth Form of about 350.
 Five consecutive “outstandingly successful” Ofsted reports indicate the firm foundations of the School’s exceptional academic and extra-curricular achievements.
 The School acquired Academy status in September 2010.

 The nearest tube station is High Barnet (Northern Line) and our twenty-three acre site on the edge of the Green Belt is an attractive and inspiring setting for learning.